 Bankruptcy law gives a debtor who is overwhelmed by debt and unable to meet their financial obligations the opportunity to eliminate some or the entire financial burden.
 The debtor begins by filing a petition for bankruptcy with the bankruptcy court.
 Bankruptcy cases are filed in the United States Bankruptcy Court and are governed by federal law.
 The goal of people who file bankruptcy is to get a “discharge.”
 A discharge is a court order which states that you do not have to pay some or all of your debts.
 In order for a debt to be discharged it must be listed on your petition.
 The discharge only applies to debts that arose before the date you filed.
-This is why when you file your petition, it is important to accurately list all of your debts also known as your liabilities.
-You can’t be discharged of a debt that you did not list.
-Not all debts can be discharged.
+This is why when you file your petition, it is important to accurately list all of your debts (also known as your liabilities).
+You cannot be discharged of a debt that you did not list.
+However, not all debts can be discharged.
 Below is a list of debts that cannot be discharged.

 6 Examples of debts you cannot discharge: